ramyarajeswarivissapragada/Pinterest-Semantic-Pin-Ranking-using-Sentence-BERT/README.md

 ## ✍️ Author

 **Ramya Rajeswari Vissapragada**
-MS Business Analytics & AI, UT Dallas
-💻 Passionate about NLP, ML, and Responsible AI
+MS Business Analytics & AI, The University of Texas at Dallas 💻 Passionate about NLP, ML, and Responsible AI

 ---